Which? Elderly Care

-Holybourne is an Award winning Specialist Day Centre for older people who live in the South West London area: Putney, Wimbledon, Southfield, Richmond, Barnes, Wandsworth and Battersea, & surrounding areas.
+Holybourne is an Award winning Specialist Day Centre for older people who live in the South West London area.
 Holybourne caters particularly for those older people who may have difficulties with their memory and concentration especially if this causes them anxiety.
-The Day Centre is located in Holybourne Avenue (just off Danebury Avenue and Roehampton Lane).
+Holybourne are able to escort users to local hairdressers and onsite treatments such as district nurse or chiropodist can be arranged.

 Support group